Awards & Qualifications

 In 2010, Venetia completed a 2-year Diploma in Gemmology course with the Gemmological Association of Australia and is now a qualified gemmologist.

 To mark International Women’s Day for 2013, the ACCC held a full day event that looked at how far women had come and how far they’ve got to go.
-Venetia was invited to sit on a 5-person panel discussing work/life balance with her focus being the challenges and advantages of running a business from her home studio.
-This year has also seen Venetia nominated for the 2013 Telstra Australian Business Woman of the Year award which will be announced on the 14th of November in Melbourne.
-In September 2013, Venetia plans to launch her first Spring Collection – ‘Birds of Paradise’, which will be a culmination of many years planning.
+Venetia was invited to sit on a panel discussing work/life balance with her focus being the challenges and advantages of running a business from her home studio.
+Venetia was also nominated for the 2013 Telstra Australian Business Woman of the Year award.